What is resilience?

 2. Avoid seeing crises as insurmountable problems.
 Try looking beyond the present to how future circumstances may be a little better.
 Recognise that perceptions and the way we think about challenges drives feelings, not the situation.

 3. Accept that change is a part of living.
-Accepting circumstances that cannot be changed can help you focus on the circumstances that can.
+Accepting that some circumstances cannot be changed can help you focus on the circumstances that can.

 4. Move toward your goals.
 Instead of focusing on tasks that seem unachievable, ask yourself, "What is one thing I know I can accomplish today that helps me move in the direction I want to go?".